($1,257) Cost to ship a car from Washington DC, MD to Billings, MT

 The time of the year

-Seasonal demand and weather conditions in both Washington DC and Billings can impact car shipping prices.
+Both seasonal trends and local weather in Washington DC and Billings can influence what you’ll pay for car shipping.

 Winters are cool to cold with light snow more common but heavy snow not uncommon, and summers are hot and humid.
 Spring and fall are mild to warm.
 Be sure to check your weather app to avoid heavy snowfall or high heat.